 Consider these thumbnail estimates.

-- Self-Primer x 2: Apply coat of self-priming paint at $25 per gallon.
+- Self-Primer x 2: Apply a coat of self-priming paint at $25 per gallon.
 Let dry.
-Apply second coat of self-priming paint. $25/gallon again.
+Apply the second coat of self-priming paint. $25/gallon again.
 For an exterior requiring 20 gallons of paint and primer, your tab is $1,000 or a bit less.

 In the first scenario, you are using expensive, tinted self-priming paint as your primer vs. less expensive real primer.
-After all, tint is another factor that drives up paint costs.
+After all, the tint is another factor that drives up paint costs.
 Cut out tint and you can shave down your painting costs.

 Brands of Self-Priming Paint